I can’t imagine anyone arguing with this:

 Highlighting the “overexposure” of skinny models and the impact they have on body image among young people, Ms Featherstone went on: “We need more of these role models.
 There is such a sensation when there is a curvy role model.
 It shouldn’t be so unusual.”

-Okay, sure, Featherstone’s conclusion about Hendricks’ curves being “absolutely fabulous” and an “ideal shape” is pretty much inarguable.
+That’s from an article in BBC News magazine, by Tom Geoghegan, and like I said, I can’t imagine anybody who’s seen the toothsome Ms. Hendricks making any argument.
+So okay, sure, Featherstone’s conclusion about Hendricks’ curves being “absolutely fabulous” and an “ideal shape” is pretty much inarguable.
 Ditto her complaint about the lamentable wafer-thin junkie-chic trend, hopefully passing forever into history even as I type this.

 But…”Equalities Minister?”
 How the hell does any country sink so far into the nanny-state morass as to actually have an “Equalities Minister” in the first place?
 And more importantly, how does such an enervated and dumbed-down society claw its way back up into the light again?
+More from the article:

 Unlike actresses America Ferrara (who plays Ugly Betty) and Britain’s Kate Winslet, Ms Hendricks has kept her full figure, adds McNamara, who last week reviewed Mad Men Series 4.